chenbadream/INT-ACT/doc/evaluation.md

 ## SLURM Script Breakdown
-Eval scripts are in general much more complicated.
+Eval scripts are, in general, much more complicated.
 Maniskill2, which SimplerEnv is based on, does not natively support GPU parallelism for simulation, so you can only evaluate one scene at a time, resulting in a slow evaluation.
-So we had to implement these gimicks to parallelize the evaluation process.
+So we had to implement these gimmicks to parallelize the evaluation process.

 We have tried Maniskill3-based SimplerEnv, which natively supports GPU parallelism, but we found two issues:
 1. Discrepancy in metrics (task success rate, etc) between Maniskill2 and Maniskill3 is pretty significant.